-Born in Copenhagen, Denmark on 2 November 1976.
-Mogensen enjoys rugby, basketball, squash, and fitness training.
-He also participates actively in several adventure sports, including scuba diving, skydiving, kite surfing, kayaking, and mountaineering.
-His other interests include science, in particular astrophysics, astrobiology and evolution, and literature.
+Born in Copenhagen, Denmark on 2 November 1976, Andreas enjoys rugby, basketball, and squash.
+He is also active in several adventure sports, including scuba diving, skydiving, kite surfing, kayaking and mountaineering.
+Other interests include science, in particular astrophysics, exobiology, and evolution.

-Mogensen finished secondary school in Copenhagen, Denmark in 1995, graduating with an International Baccalaureate from Copenhagen International School.
+Andreas finished secondary school in Copenhagen, Denmark in 1995, graduating with an International Baccalaureate from the Copenhagen International School.

-He received a master’s degree in aeronautical engineering from Imperial College London in the United Kingdom in 1999.
-As part of his studies, he spent six months at the Instituto Superior Tecnico in Lisbon, Portugal.
+He received a master’s degree in aeronautical engineering from Imperial College London in the UK in 1999.
+As part of his studies, he spent a semester at the Instituto Superior Tecnico in Lisbon, Portugal.

-Mogensen received a doctorate in aerospace engineering from the University of Texas at Austin in the United States in 2007.
-His research interests include guidance, navigation, and control of spacecraft during entry, descent, and landing, mission analysis and design, and trajectory optimisation.
+Andreas received a doctorate in aerospace engineering from the University of Texas at Austin in the United States in 2007.
+His research interests include guidance, navigation and control of spacecraft during entry, descent and landing; mission analysis and design; and trajectory optimisation.

-From 2001 to 2003, Mogensen returned to Denmark to work at Vestas Wind Systems in Ringkøbing.
-He was employed as a control systems engineer in the research and development department, where he designed control systems for wind turbines.
+From 2001 to 2003, Andreas worked at Vestas Wind Systems in Ringkøbing, Denmark as a control systems engineer in the research and development department, where he designed control systems for wind turbines.

-From 2004 to 2007, whilst working towards his doctorate, Mogensen worked as a research assistant at the Center for Space Research and as a teaching assistant in the Department of Aerospace Engineering at the University of Texas at Austin, in the United States.
+From 2004 to 2007, while working towards his doctorate, Andreas was a research assistant at the Center for Space Research and a teaching assistant in the Department of Aerospace Engineering at the University of Texas at Austin, USA.

-From 2007 to 2008, Mogensen was employed as an attitude & orbit control systems engineer by HE Space Operations.
-He was subcontracted to EADS Astrium in Friedrichshafen, Germany for the duration of his employment, where he worked on the ESA SWARM mission.
+From 2007 to 2008, Andreas worked as attitude and orbit control systems engineer for HE Space Operations.
+He was subcontracted to EADS Astrium in Friedrichshafen, Germany for the duration of his employment, where he worked on ESA’s Swarm mission.

-Prior to his selection as an astronaut in 2009, Mogensen was employed as a research fellow at the Surrey Space Centre at the University of Surrey in the United Kingdom.
+Before being selected as an astronaut in 2009, Andreas was a research fellow at the Surrey Space Centre at the University of Surrey in the UK.
 His research focused on spacecraft guidance, navigation and control during entry, descent and landing for lunar missions.

-Mogensen has also been appointed adjunct lecturer at the National Space Institute at the Technical University of Denmark (DTU Space).
+Andreas is also an adjunct lecturer at the National Space Institute at the Technical University of Denmark (DTU Space).